ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

 ### Attribute authority in a SaaS application
  In some deployments, not all SCIM Resource Object Attributes (SROA) are owned by the same system.
 For example, an IdM MAY be the authority for core user attributes (e.g., givenName, familyName, addresses), while a SaaS email application MAY be authoritative for the user’s email address.
 In such cases, each system acts as a SCIM Client and/or SCIM Server for the SROA it owns: the IdM actively pushes its authoritative attributes to the application, and the application actively pushes its authoritative attributes (e.g., email address) to the IdM or exposes them for client active pull.
 Ownership and update flows SHOULD be explicitly defined to avoid conflicts.

-#### Implementers Provision Domain is a SCIM Client and a SCIM server
+#### Implementer's Provision Domain as a SCIM Client and a SCIM Server
  The implementer's domain acts as the SCIM Client and is the authority for regular attributes such as first name, last name, home address, etc., of a user.
 These attributes are created and updated by the Provision Domain, which functions as the Resource Manager (RM), Resource Creator (RC), and Resource Updater (RU).
  The application is the authority for one or more specific SCIM Resource Object Attribute (SROA), such as the email address of a given user.
 This means the application will serve as the Resource Manager (RM), Resource Creator (RC), and Resource Updater (RU) for those specific attributes only.
  Both the Provision Domain and the application will function as both the SCIM Client and SCIM Server for the respective SCIM Resource Object Attribute (SROA) they are responsible for.
-They will use the SCIM action of Active Push to pass the RSCIM Resource Object Attribute (SROA) of the SCIM Resource Object (SRO) to their counterpart.
+They will use the SCIM action of Active Push to pass the SCIM Resource Object Attribute (SROA) of the SCIM Resource Object (SRO) to their counterpart.
  Thus, both the roles of SCIM Server and SCIM Client exist within the Provision Domain and the application.

 ~~~